artsy/artsy.github.io/_posts/2019-04-05-omakase-typescript.markdown

 ```

 This extra `: string` allows the reader to be certain that `name` will only be a string.
 Annotating your variables
 also allows TypeScript to check this for you.
-This is very useful because keeping track of changes like the type of
+This is _very_ useful because keeping track of changes like the type of
 value in a variable seems easy when it's one or two, but once it starts hitting the hundreds, that's a lot to keep
 track of.
+Types help programmers be more confident about their code because types catch mistakes.

 Simply speaking, we call these annotations "Types".
 Hence the name <i>Type</i>Script.
 The tag-line for TypeScript
 is "JavaScript which scales" which is a statement that these extra type annotations allows you to work on bigger